 |Shipping to multiple addresses||✅||✅|

 In this comparison category, both offer extensive features to let customers buy at great convenience.

 Product merchandising and promotion

-Products are the most important thing to a business, which decides its success opportunities.
-A sale-driven eCommerce website must showcase its items in the best light, optimize the chance to captivate customers’ attention, and win their hearts.
+Products are the most important thing to a business, which decide its success opportunities.
+A sale-driven eCommerce website must showcase its items in the best light, optimize the chance to captivate customers’ attention and win their hearts.

 Product merchandising done right will make it possible.

 |Product ratings & reviews||✅||✅|